 Sketching, drawing, painting, watercolor, pages from stunningly intricate adult coloring books— however you make art, let it shine!
-For this project, we recommend using a thick sheet of artist paper (or watercolor paper if needed) as your binder cover sheet for the best surface to absorb color.
+For this binder cover idea, we recommend using a thick sheet of artist paper (or watercolor paper if needed) as your binder cover sheet for the best surface to absorb the color.

 We used permanent markers and colorful highlighters to create a fresh fruity theme for our binder cover.
-First we made plain fruit shapes and colored them in with highlighters.
-Next we went back using colorful permanent markers with ultra-fine tips to add fine details that made our orange and lemon slices pop.
+First, we made plain fruit shapes and colored them in with highlighters.
+Next, we went back to using colorful permanent markers with ultra-fine tips to add fine details that made our orange and lemon slices pop.

 3) Get the party started with a fabulous glitter binder cover

 If you want a seriously cool school binder that will really stand out from the crowd, then look no further.
 All you need for this binder cover project is a large chunky craft glitter and super glue.
 Empty a bunch of glitter into the clear plastic cover pocket.
 Seal with super glue.
 It’s that easy.

 Pro tip: Any view binder will work for all of the binder cover projects in this article.
 However we especially recommend a durable or heavy-duty view binder so that it lasts the entire school year in great condition.